- last update 31 Oct 2024 -

 Terminator: The Sarah Connor Chronicles (2008-2009)

 By Josh Friedman.
-I don't actually recommend this series lol - I don't quite recommend any live action entry on The Terminator after the second movie.
+I don't actually recommend this series haha - I don't quite recommend any live action entry on The Terminator after the second movie.
 It's only here because I'm posting a single quote from one episode, else it would be on the footnote of this section.
 I do think the first season was fair, and if the second season was that short it wouldn't get so lost and sidetracked - and sadly, it was dropped on a big cliffhanger.

 [I will comment on the movies when the section is ready]